creaper9487/2025-AI-glucose/README.md

     If you get an **externally-managed-environment** error when running `pip install -r requirements.txt`, fix it yourself.

 ## Run server
-- Windows: run `batch\server.bat`
+- Windows: Run `batch\server.bat`
-- Linux/macOS: navigate to `glucose-BE/glucoseBE` and run the following commands:
+- Linux/macOS: Navigate to `glucose-BE/glucoseBE` and run the following commands:

     ```sh
     python3 manage.py migrate